-E-cigs are not regulated like patches or gum, so unlike medicines there are no rules about the purity of the nicotine in the device.
-However there is also no present evidence that they contain the many poisonousness elements found in tar (in tobacco) including carbon monoxide.
+E-cigs are not regulated like patches or gum, so unlike medicines, there are no rules about the purity of the nicotine in the device.
+However, there is also no present evidence that they contain the many poisonousness elements found in tar (in tobacco) including carbon monoxide.

-Dr Vivienne Nathanson of the British Medical Association confirmed to the BBC that “we don’t know if e-cigarettes are safe…it’s going to take some time before we do because we need to see them in use and to study very carefully what the effects of e-cigs are” Dr Nathanson believes that taking these devices off the shelves or heavily regulating them would be a better option until we know that the contents of each was fixed.
+Dr Vivienne Nathanson of the British Medical Association confirmed to the BBC that “we don’t know if e-cigarettes are safe…it’s going to take some time before we do because we need to see them in use and to study very carefully what the effects of e-cigs are” Dr Nathanson believes that taking these devices off the shelves or heavily regulating them would be a better option until we know that the contents of each were fixed.
 In the UK the MHRA* are presently looking into the possibility of more stringent regulation e.g. looking at the purity and the quality of the product.

 E-cigarettes – What others are saying and doing?

-With this advice in mind my search for answers took me across the globe to a report in the Jerusalem post, where after four months’ preparation a draft document to prohibit the sale of both e-cigarettes and the chemicals that fill them, has been issued for the perusal of the public.
+With this advice in mind, my search for answers took me across the globe to a report in the Jerusalem Post, where after four months’ preparation a draft document to prohibit the sale of both e-cigarettes and the chemicals that fill them, has been issued for the perusal of the public.

 Here a bill to include e-cigs in existing prohibitions for smoking tobacco has been tabled in the Knesset.
 Some of their reasons for bringing this to public attention are: